First Presbyterian Church (Troy, Ohio): Congregational history

-Civilization first came to Concord Township in 1804, when the first settlers arrived, although Troy itself was not platted until 1807.
+The first settlers came to Concord Township in 1804, although Troy itself was not platted until 1807.
 The same year saw the organization of the township's first church, a New Light congregation, but it was 1815 before a Methodist class was formed in Troy as the city's first church.
 Presbyterian worship services began in 1818, led by missionary minister George Burgess; most services were held in the schoolhouse, although occasional services were held in the courthouse.
 A rude building served as the house of worship from 1826 until 1837, when the congregation divided: both sides of the Old School-New School Controversy were represented in the membership, and instead of fighting to retain the property, the two sides chose to sell the building and divide the proceeds.
-Although the New School congregation built a wooden church building in 1839, they commenced construction on the present building in 1859, and while the sanctuary was dedicated in late 1860, it required four years' work for completion.
+Although the New School congregation built a wooden church building in 1839, they commenced construction on the present building in 1859, and whilst the sanctuary was dedicated in late 1860, it required four years' work for completion.
 At some point in 1863 or 1864, the two congregations chose to reunite, despite the remaining division between the Old and New School denominations on the national level, which was only resolved in 1870.